CrowdSwap/docs/core-concepts/protocol.md

 * Gas Price: [https://ethgasstation.info/](https://ethgasstation.info/)
 * Gas Cost: Historical gas usage of functions in the target DEX
-* Amount In USDT: source token amount * source token price in USDT
+* Amount In USD: source token amount * source token price in USD
 ###
 For example, by selecting ETH as source token and AUC as destination token, you can see fees are calculated based on data from estimation.
 Keep in mind that by clicking swap button, a new estimation will be performed based on the best price DEX.